awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 The WLM configuration properties are either dynamic or static\.
 Dynamic properties can be applied to the database without a cluster reboot, but static properties require a cluster reboot for changes to take effect\.
 However, if you change dynamic and static properties at the same time, then you must reboot the cluster for all the property changes to take effect regardless of whether they are dynamic or static\.
 While dynamic properties are being applied, your cluster status will be `modifying`\.

 The following WLM properties are static:
++ Query group wildcard
++ Query groups
++ User group wildcard
 + User groups
-+ User group wildcard
-+ Query groups
-+ Query group wildcard

 Adding, removing, or reordering query queues is a static change and requires a cluster reboot to take effect\.

 The following WLM properties are dynamic:
++ Concurrency
 + Concurrency Scaling mode
 + Enable short query acceleration
 + Maximum run time for short queries
-+ Concurrency
 + Percent of memory to use
 + Timeout

 If the timeout value is changed, the new value is applied to any query that begins execution after the value is changed\.
-If the concurrency or percent of memory to use are changed, Amazon Redshift transitions to the new configuration dynamically so that currently running queries are not affected by the change\.
+If the concurrency or percent of memory to use are changed, Amazon Redshift transitions to the new configuration dynamically\.
+Thus, currently running queries aren't affected by the change\.
 For more information, see [WLM Dynamic Memory Allocation\.](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-dynamic-memory-allocation.html)

-## Properties in the wlm\_json\_configuration Parameter<a name="wlm-json-config-properties"></a>
+## Properties for the wlm\_json\_configuration Parameter<a name="wlm-json-config-properties"></a>

-You can configure WLM by using the Amazon Redshift console, the AWS CLI, Amazon Redshift API, or one of the AWS SDKs\.
+You can configure WLM by using the Amazon Redshift console, the AWS CLI, the Amazon Redshift API, or one of the AWS SDKs\.
 WLM configuration uses several properties to define queue behavior, such as memory allocation across queues, the number of queries that can run concurrently in a queue, and so on\.
 The following list describes the WLM properties that you can configure for each queue\.

 **Note**
  The following properties appear with their Amazon Redshift console names, with the corresponding JSON property names in the descriptions\.

+**Auto WLM**
+**Auto WLM** set to `true` enables automatic WLM\.
+Automatic WLM uses one queue and sets the values for **Concurrency on main** and **Memory \(%\)** to `auto`\.
+Amazon Redshift manages query concurrency and memory allocation\.
+The default is `true`\.
+JSON property: `auto_wlm`

 **Enable short query acceleration**
 Short query acceleration \(SQA\) prioritizes selected short\-running queries ahead of longer\-running queries\.
 SQA executes short\-running queries in a dedicated space, so that SQA queries aren't forced to wait in queues behind longer queries\.
 With SQA, short\-running queries begin executing more quickly and users see results sooner\.
 When you enable SQA, you can also specify the maximum run time for short queries\.
 To enable SQA, specify `true`\.
 The default is `false`\.